neurogenetics/ADRD_Brain_Aging/phase1/manually_run_glmmTMB_GCP.md

 using n1-highcpu-96 machine type

-## so what was working two days ago doesn't seem to work anymore for setting up the R environment, on new instances I get a seg fault when running glmmTMB.
-The instance I set up on Oct 6th are still running fine, so I removed the auto-update settings for those instances.
-Tried from both python and R 4.0 notebook instances, also get the same thing from lngnode7 setup.

 # for adding R to the python instance
 add 'deb http://cloud.r-project.org/bin/linux/debian buster-cran40/' to /etc/apt/sources.list
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys FCAE2A0E115C3D8A